aaronwriight/aaronwriight.github.io/_pages/personal.md

 #  - /personal
 #  - /personal.html
 ---
----
 <style>
-  /* container for personal links displayed as a single-line flexbox */ .personal-links {
+  /* container for the horizontal list of expandable links */ .personal-links {
     display: flex;
     gap: 0.5em;
     font-family: sans-serif;
     margin-bottom: 1em;
-    flex-wrap: nowrap; /* keep all summaries on one line */ }
+    flex-wrap: nowrap; /* keep summaries on a single line */ }

-  /* summary elements in personal links styled as clickable text */ .personal-links summary {
+  /* style for each summary element acting as a clickable label */ .personal-links summary {
     color: #2AA198;
     cursor: pointer;